pieroproietti/penguins-eggs/DOCUMENTATION/README.md

 # Develop eggs on various distros

 To start hacking with penguins-eggs, you have four ways, one for every family: debian, arch, alpine and fedora.
 The best is starting with Debian or Arch, where eggs is complete, reproductive and is possible to create packages.
-Alpine and fedora are unfinished, not reproductive yet and lacks package.
+Alpine and fedora are unfinished, not reproductive yet and lacks packaging.

 Basically you need to have:
-- code
+- an editor, I use `code`, but it's your choice
-- git
+- `git`
-- nodejs
+- `nodejs`
-- pnpm
+- `pnpm`
-- eggs dependencies
+- install eggs dependencies

 **Note**: While not essential, it is strongly recommended to fork penguins-eggs to have your own repository